I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

 From these two examples alone, it is clear that ethical reasoning is tricky and complex and that it is possible that two people who earnestly desire to be ethical people may reach different ethical conclusions about the same issue.

-Nevertheless, given how important our ethical code is to us, it is important that we realize that other people’s ethical code is also extremely important to them and often a matter of conscience.
+Nevertheless, just as our ethical code is important to us, other people’s ethical code is very important to them.

-To demand that people immediately reject their own ethical code and adopt ours could cause people to violate their conscience and cause profound suffering.
+To demand that people immediately reject their own ethical code and adopt ours could cause people to violate their conscience.
 It can also weaken their critical and ethical reasoning, which I will discuss shortly.

-Therefore, in the matter of ethics, it is imperative that we learn to live and work with people who have different ethical views than our own.
+Therefore, in the matter of ethics, we must learn to live and work with people who have different ethical views than our own.
 I will call this skill Acting Ethically with Our Ethics.
 Its opposite is Acting Unethically with Our Ethics.

 In this post, I am specifically focusing on how we act ethically with other people whose goal is also to act ethically but who reach different ethical conclusions than our own.